andylolu2/YourMumBot/static/docs/privacy-policy.md

 The bot accesses to the following information

-- ID of the server
+- ID of the server that the bot joins
-- Name of the server
+- Name of the server that the bot joins
 - ID of the channel where a message is sent
-- Content of the message
+- Content of the messages sent

 ## Stored data